OSINT-TECHNOLOGIES/dpulse/README.md

 ## ⚡ Quick Start

-### Option 1: Docker (Recommended)
+### Option 1: Docker Container (Recommended)
-The fastest way to run DPULSE without worrying about dependencies.
+The fastest way to run DPULSE without worrying about dependencies and local installations.
+Everything is isolated in Docker container!

 ```bash
 # 1. Pull the image